1985 Memorial Cup: Shawinigan Cataractes

-The Shawinigan Cataractes of the Quebec Major Junior Hockey Team was the host team at the 1985 Memorial Cup.
+The Shawinigan Cataractes of the Quebec Major Junior Hockey League was the host team at the 1985 Memorial Cup.
 The Cataractes were the best regular season club in the QMJHL during the 1984–85 season, finishing 48-18-1-1 to earn 98 points.
 The club was awarded the Jean Rougeau Trophy for being the top club during the regular season.
 Shawinigan scored a league high 384 goals, while the club also led the league by allowing the fewest goals at 255.
 In the QMJHL quarter-finals, the Cataractes swept the Quebec Remparts in four games.
 In the semi-finals, Shawinigan ran into the Verdun Junior Canadiens, who upset the Cataractes by winning the series in five games.

 The Cataractes high-powered offense was led by Marc Damphousse, who led the team with 65 goals and 160 points in 68 games, finishing second in overall league scoring.
 Damphousse led Shawinigan in post-season scoring, as he had five goals and 16 points in eight games.
 Sergio Momesso scored 56 goals and 146 points in 64 games, finishing fourth in league scoring.
 Mario Belanger scored 44 goals and 113 points in 55 games, as the Cataractes had three players with 100+ points on their roster during the season.
 On defense, Yves Beaudoin scored 20 goals and 58 points in 58 games.
 Beaudoin won the Emile Bouchard Trophy as QMJHL Defenseman of the Year.
 In goal, duties were split between Robert Desjardins and Marc Desbiens.
 Desjardins earned a record of 24-12-1 with a 3.43 GAA in 42 games, winning the Raymond Lagace Trophy as Defensive Rookie in the QMJHL.
 Desbiens had a record of 23-7-0 with a 3.71 GAA in 38 games.

 The 1985 Memorial Cup was the first time in club history that the Cataractes participated in the event.